Will I need to register my trip into the EU in the Entry/Exit system (EES) and need an electronic entry Visa waiver (ETIAS) for a trip into the EU?

 • answer the Schengen Border Code questions

-The EU ETIAS visa waiver scheme is currently scheduled for launch in 2026.
+The EU ETIAS visa waiver scheme is currently scheduled for launch in late 2026 or 2027.
 If it has launched before your departure date, all travellers* will need to have applied online and have the 3-year ETIAS visa waiver entitlement in place.

 *travellers with UK-issued passports – EU visa and entry requirements may differ for travellers for travellers with passports issued by other countries and it is the travellers responsibility to ensure that all necessary permissions and/ or visas are in place before travel.